Online Bipartite Matching with Advice: Tight Robustness-Consistency Tradeoffs for the Two-Stage Model: Tightness of the Robustness-Consistency Tradeoff

 \textbf{The hardness instance.} The hardness instance is illustrated in \Cref{fig:hardness}.
-It is a graph where $D$ has two vertices $i = 1,2$ that arrive one in each stage. $S$ has two vertices $j = 1,2$ with weights $w_1 = w$ (for some $w \in [0,1]$ that we will set later) and $w_2 = 1$.
+It is an instance of vertex-weighted bipartite matching.
+(As Adwords is a generalization of vertex-weighted matching, this lower bound will also apply to Adwords.)
+The instance is a graph where $D$ has two vertices $i = 1,2$ that arrive one in each stage. $S$ has two vertices $j = 1,2$ with weights $w_1 = w$ (for some $w \in [0,1]$ that we will set later) and $w_2 = 1$.
 The first-stage graph consists of both edges $(1,1)$ and $(1,2)$, and the advice suggests matching along the edge $(1,1)$, which is "extreme" advice in that offline vertex 1 has the lower weight one edge (which can be either $(2,1)$ or $(2,2)$).
 Since the algorithm does not know which edge will arrive in the second stage, it must hedge against both possibilities when making its first-stage decision.

 \begin{theorem} Let $w = \frac{1}{\sqrt{1-R}} - 1$ in the instance described above.\footnote{This choice of $w$ was obtained by minimizing $(1-R)w + \frac{1}{1+w}$ over $w$.} Then any algorithm that is $R$-robust is at most $C$-consistent where $C = 2\sqrt{1-R} - (1-R)$. \end{theorem}